When a weed-friendly world collides with your job application

 Bates, who also owns Express Employment offices in Centralia and Aberdeen, said his staffing agency office in Olympia has worked with 143 employers in Thurston County this year.

-He said he’s aware of three undisclosed employers that have altered drug-test policies because of pot’s legal status in Washington state.
-In other words, if a prospective hire tests positive for marijuana, that employer will ignore the results, he said.
+He said he’s aware of three undisclosed employers that have altered drug-test policies because of pot’s legal status in Washington.
+In other words, if a prospective employee tests positive for marijuana, that employer will ignore the results, he said.

 But that’s not the case with the majority of his clients, Bates said.
 He works closely with manufacturers and the warehousing industry, and those industries aren’t willing to rule out pot as a nonhire decision point, he said.